 Considering the fact that Millican had been a relatively large community during the Civil War, because it was the northern terminus of the railroad, those reports show just how horrible this outbreak of disease was.
 Much of the Millican population shifted toward Bryan in the yellow fever aftermath.

 Our namesake: William Joel Bryan sold the original 640-acre Bryan townsite to the H&TC Railroad .

 A transportation leap: Listen to local historian Henry Mayo discuss the founding of Bryan and how the arrival of the railroad changed everything.

 As the population booms, a city begins to take shape

 As early as 1867, residents of Bryan had requested that the city be allowed to organize.
-They held elections for the offices of mayor, alderman and constable in March 1867, but due to the terms of reconstruction after the Civil War, those elections required the ratification of the military governor at the time.
+They held elections for the offices of mayor, alderman and constable in March 1867, but because of the terms of Reconstruction after the Civil War, those elections required the ratification of the military governor at the time.
 Gen. Griffin denied the organization request and refused to ratify the election results.

 Bound together by ethnicity or religion, many individual communities began to take shape in and around Bryan during this period.

 1865-1870: Freedman Town and the post-Civil War transition for African Americans